Table of contents

 Let’s say you write a blog post about “how to get rid of acne” and then another on “how to get rid of whiteheads”.

-The content and keywords for each of these posts will greatly overlap, and they will also most likely end up competing against each other.
+The content and keywords for each of these posts will greatly overlap, and they'll also most likely end up competing against each other.

 This is where topical content writing comes up.